plaid/account-funding-tutorial/README.md

 So, when is this function used?
 We'll call this function when a user clicks the "Transfer Funds" button in the UI.
 Under the hood, this function makes a call to `getBalanceByItem()` (defined in **[client/src/services/api.js](https://github.com/plaid/account-funding-tutorial/blob/main/pattern-af-tutorial/client/src/services/api.tsx#L81)**), which hits a route that we'll define in the next checkpoint.

 It's important to note that **/accounts/balance/get** is the only Plaid endpoint that returns real-time balance information.
 Although there are other Plaid endpoints that return balance information (i.e., **/identity/get**), you should avoid using the balance information they return if it's been less than 24 hours since the most recent call to that endpoint.
 This is because this balance data is typically updated about once a day, and cached data is often returned.
 For the most up-to-date balance information, always use **/accounts/balance/get**.

+To test this code, link a bank account and then initiate a transfer.
+You should see the `Don't need to retrieve new balance just yet.` message in your console initially.
+The `Getting new balance information...` message will print once you've added in the transfer functionality, which you'll do in Checkpoints 8 and 9.

 ### Checkpoint 6: Retrieving real-time balance information